-Equipped with some knowledge I ventured into the streets of Vancouver BC and could spot a lot of art scattered around.
+Equipped with some knowledge I ventured into the streets and could spot a lot of art scattered around.
 I saw the wall murals or street art only in certain quarters but modern art installations were aplenty.
-There were a lot of markers of Olympic games that were held here is 2010.
+There were a lot of markers of the Olympic games that were held here is 2010.

 Pile of Cars or Trans Am Totem